WebReflection/tiny-cdn/README.md

   // with the specified value
   accessControlAllowOrigin: '*',

+  // if cluster is used and you'd like
+  // to not use optimizations made for multiple workers
+  // feel free to force this flag to true
+  ignoreCluster: false,

   // optional, if specified will define
   // the Not Found content per each page